duz-sg/langchain-chatbot/README.md

 ## 💬 Sample chatbot use cases
 Here are a few examples of chatbot implementations using Langchain and Streamlit:
+-  **Appointment Chatbot** \
+  A chatbot that allow you to interact with your Google Calendar.
+This function requires Google Calendar API credential setup.

 -  **Basic Chatbot** \
   Engage in interactive conversations with the LLM.